Skip to product information

 Flavor

-• The aroma is rich and fresh, with natural osmanthus notes.
+• The aroma is rich and fresh, with natural notes of osmanthus.

 • The tea is mellow and smooth upon entry, with a rich, layered taste.